LeoZieger/RoboArena/docs/week3/index.md

 what we did this week:

-* created some Wireframes and thought about the generel looks and mechanics of our game (see below)
+Created some Wireframes and thought about the generel looks and mechanics of our game:

 what do we need?:
 main menu:
 - singleplayer / multiplayer option
 - difficulty